mongoid/mongoid-compatibility/README.md

   # => is this Mongoid 8.x?
 ```

-Instead of checking for Mongoid 6 and 7 and 8, use `newer` and `older` helpers.
+Instead of checking specifically for a specific version, use `newer` and `older` helpers.
+For example:

 ``` ruby
 Mongoid::Compatibility::Version.mongoid6_or_newer?